The Good And The Bad Carbohydrates!Dr. Nitin Gupte

 Sugar, jaggery, honey, sago and refined flours have high glycemic index.
 When they are consumed, the quickly digested and absorbed carbohydrates in them raise your blood sugar quickly, unleashing a surge in insulin to lower the raised blood sugar.
 Insulin lowers your blood sugar to subnormal levels.

-This leads to a surge in cortisol to raise the below normal blood sugar to normal.
-Raised levels of both hormones tend to increase the tendency of the body to store the extra calories as fat, rather than raising the metabolic rate (calorie burning) a little to burn them off!
+This leads to a surge in two hormones, glucagon and cortisol to raise the below normal blood sugar to normal.
+Raised levels of both insulin and cortisol tend to increase the tendency of the body to store the extra calories as fat, rather than raising the metabolic rate (calorie burning) a little to burn them off!

 Diets high in refined carbohydrates and low in fibre are associated with obesity, increased abdominal fat, increased levels of blood sugar and insulin causing insulin resistance, type 2 diabetes, raised triglycerides, heart disease, colon cancer and various digestive problems.